-FWU Life Austria cooperates exclusively with renowned investment companies when investing in investment funds.
+FWU Life Austria cooperates (directly or via settlement platforms) exclusively with renowned investment companies when investing in investment funds.
 FWU Life Austria invests exclusively in investment funds that are managed by these fund companies.
 The investment funds are managed in accordance with the respective conditions set out in the individual fund prospectuses.
-Agreements with indefinite terms have been concluded with the fund companies (section 186 (3) in conjunction with section 186 (2) no. 5 BörseG 2018).
+Agreements with indefinite terms have been concluded with the fund companies (or settlement platforms) (section 186 (3) in conjunction with section 186 (2) no. 5 BörseG 2018).
 However, the agreements do not include a separate fee for the management of the investment funds, and FWU Life Austria has no influence on the investment policy of the investment funds:

-- No incentives have been created in agreements with asset managers to adjust their investment strategy or investment decision to the profile and maturities of the liabilities of FWU Life Austria (section 186 (3) in conjunction with section 186 (2) 1 BörseG 2018). - Similarly, no incentives have been created in agreements with asset managers that these investment decisions are based on assessments of the medium- to long-term development of the financial and non-financial performance of companies in which investments are to be made, and that they are invested in these companies in order to improve their performance in the medium- to long-term (Article 186 (3) in conjunction with Article 186 (2) 2 BörseG 2018).
+- No incentives have been created in agreements with asset managers to adjust their investment strategy or investment decision to the profile and maturities of the liabilities of FWU Life Austria (section 186 (3) in conjunction with section 186 (2) 1 BörseG 2018). - Similarly, no incentives have been created in agreements with asset managers that these investment decisions are based on assessments of the medium- to long-term development of the financial and non-financial performance of companies in which investments are to be made, and that they are invested in these companies in order to improve their performance in the medium- to long-term (Article 186 (3) in conjunction with Article 186 (2) 2 BörseG 2018). - Furthermore, no provisions were made in agreements on how the method and the relevant period for assessing the performance of asset managers and the remuneration for asset management services correspond to the profile and term of liabilities, in particular long-term liabilities, of the FWU Life Austria and how these take into account the long-term overall performance (§186 para.
+3 in conjunction with § 186 para.
+2 no. 3 Stock Exchange Act 2018). - Furthermore, no agreements have been made for the monitoring of portfolio turnover costs, nor have portfolio turnover bands been defined (section 186 (3) in conjunction with section 186 (2) no. 4 BörseG 2018).